Get Schooled

 Register early

-If you’re attending a bigger college, you might be able to choose your orientation date rather than having one assigned to you.
-If you’re able, we recommend registering for an earlier orientation date to learn essential information sooner and help you feel more relaxed and prepared for your upcoming college journey!
+You will receive emails from your school when it’s time to register for orientation.
+Be sure to follow any instructions listed in emails so you have all the information you need and are ready to attend.
+If you’re going to a big school, you might be able to choose your orientation date rather than having one assigned to you.
+If you’re able, we recommend registering for an earlier orientation date to explore your new campus, learn about being a student, and feel more confident about starting your college journey sooner!

 Don’t be afraid to ask questions